pushcx/opinionated-forum/README.markdown

  - Avatars are gravatars
  - No smilies or sigs
  - Formatting is done with HTML
+ - Users enter HTML profiles, not a dozen specific fields
- - Posts may be edited and old versions are kept.
+ - Posts may be edited and old versions are kept, no QFT
  - Private messages are email

 ## Install